NielsTalens/dear-non-it-people/_posts/2020-09-15-why-are-they-talking-about-trunk-based-development-for-the-last-couple-of-weeks.md

 image: assets/images/tbdevelopment/trunk-khari-hayden.jpg
 beforetoc: "Picture: Khari Hayden"
 toc: true
-description: What is trunk based development and why is it so important?
+description: This article is about what trunk based development is and why is it so important.
 Does it really matter?
+Why is there so much discussion about it?
 categories:
-- technical practices
+- technical practices simplyfied
+- versioning
 featured: false
 hidden: false
 ---